entomologyx/work-with-wordlists/README.md

 wltocharset.py:
 takes a wordlist(needs to be named wordlist.txt) and gives out a ready to use charset list to the console which you can use in the other provided scripts that work with charsets

-wlmerger.py:
-takes two of your wordlists(they need to be sorted lexicographically(you can call something like sort -k2 wordlist.txt from terminal on linux)) and merges them while terminating duplicates